 Collage Artist, Megan Coyle, writes that color is used to articulate mood and atmosphere, so it is no surprise that this cover appealed to me and continues to be highly sought out.
 The blue tonality of the cover created an atmosphere that encapsulated darkness and genuinely made me want to read the book.

 Have I mentioned I’m a big fantasy novel fan?
 I read them whenever I get the chance, and there are plenty of covers that I love.

 Rather than simply taking a picture of a model and pasting it onto a book cover, they’ve edited the picture to make the model look ethereal.
 More so, her profile has a light shadow to it that makes it easier for the reader to envision the character to his/her liking.

-The potential reader might also notice the Blackfriar’s bridge and St. Paul’s Cathedral in the background, letting him/her know that the story takes place in London.
+The potential reader might also notice the Blackfriar’s Bridge and St. Paul’s Cathedral in the background, letting him/her know that the story takes place in London.
 More importantly, the character’s state of dress lets us know it’s Victorian London.
-Also, what’s up with the book she’s holding?
-Things to think about.

-The texture doesn’t make a good book cover, but it definitely adds to the appeal.
 The designer also chose a cool-toned palette with a pop of rose and gold which gives the novel a gloomy but intriguing tone.
 I can also say, that this cover definitely reflected the quality and had the best-written epilogue I’ve ever read.
-EVER.

-I might be overanalyzing covers, but the truth is, they do make a difference, at least to me.
-Personally, I try to give every book a chance but as YouTuber, Ariel Bissett said, “As animals (the way that we started), we had to learn to profile, to choose out of a selection of things—which one was better? […] We choose the things that appeal to us.”
+I might be overanalyzing covers, but they make a difference.
+Personally, I try to give every book a chance, but as YouTuber Ariel Bissett said, “As animals (the way that we started), we had to learn to profile, to choose out of a selection of things—which one was better? […] We choose the things that appeal to us.”